JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Discussion and lessons learned

-\paragraph{Diversity of the generators.} The main technical challenges for such an infrastructure come from the diversity of the generators that can be considered for an empirical evaluation (\ie random-based, search-based, concolic/symbolic-based, \etc).
-It requires isolating the executions to avoid troubles in case of a bug in the generator (\eg erasing files from the host file system \cite{Fraser2013}) while still having a standard communication interface.
-This is achieved through the usage of an adapter with a shared common set of commands used by \juge to interact with the generator.
-Although the isolation of the generator during test case generation is not handled by \juge, the whole infrastructure runs in a Docker container to add an extra layer of security.
+\paragraph{Adapt to different generators.} The main technical challenges for such an infrastructure come from the diversity of the generators that can be considered for an empirical evaluation (\ie random-based, search-based, concolic/symbolic-based, \etc)\challenegeextensible.
+It requires \textit{isolating} \challenegeisolation the executions to avoid troubles in case of a bug in the generator (\eg erasing files from the host file system \cite{Fraser2013}) while still having a \textit{standard communication interface} \challenegestandard.
+It is achieved through an adapter with a shared standard set of commands used by \juge to interact with the generator. \juge runs in a Docker container to guarantee the isolation of the generator from its environment during test case generation.

-\paragraph{Balancing threats to external validity and statistical power.} As for any empirical evaluation with a random-based generator, researchers have to balance the number of classes under test to consider reducing external validity with the number of executions to ensure enough statistical power, giving the external constraints on the overall execution time \cite{Arcuri2014}.
-For instance, in the tool competition, the entire evaluation must be carried out in around two weeks.
+\paragraph{Performance, scalability, and statistical power.} As for any empirical evaluation with a random-based generator, researchers have to balance the number of classes under test to consider reducing external validity with the number of executions to ensure enough statistical power, giving the external constraints on the overall execution time \cite{Arcuri2014}.
+For instance, in the tool competition, the entire evaluation must be done in around two weeks.
 To cope with this limitation, organizers use sampling to select a subset of classes under test, limit the time budget (not more than 8 minutes), and the number of repetitions of the executions (between 6 and 10, depending on the year).
-As explained in Section \ref{subsec:evaluationsetup}, the time budget allocated to the generator depends on the type of approach and the research questions being answered.
+As explained in Section \ref{subsec:evaluationsetup}, the time budget allocated to the generator depends on the type of approach and the goals of the evaluation.

+\juge supports parallel executions by running several Docker containers in parallel (the number of containers depends on the technical specifications of the host machine), allowing to \textit{scale} while preserving the overall \textit{performances} of an evaluation \challenegeperformance.
+It allows relying on standard Docker technologies and tools (\eg dashboards) to handle the overall evaluation.

+\paragraph{Configuration of the meta-parameters.} In addition to the time budget and the number of repetitions, which can be configured for \juge, the generators usually come with various meta-parameters that directly influence the generation process \challenegeextensible.
+As explained in Section \ref{subsec:evaluationsetup}, such parameters should be carefully considered and reported to reduce the threats to the validity and enable the \textit{replicability} of the results.